outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	            - these structures are extremely useful/relevant to many useful intents like 'determine truthhood of a statement (test if a solution is correct)', 'filter out sub-optimal/error statements/solutions', 'classify a statement as true/false or another information type'
 	            - these structures occur on different interfaces and have the 'certainty' attribute in common, making them corresponding 'certainty' structures on different interfaces
 	        - similarly, other structures can be framed as 'high information embedding structures' such as 'function subsets that act as implementation methods of interface analysis', 'the set of efficient compressions of reality', 'the maximally different variable structure where any problem difference is easily connectible with a query on the structure', the 'optimal set of interface queries that solve most problems adjacently or otherwise optimally'
+            - similarly, concepts & other primary interface variables can be framed as 'high information-storing/embedding' structures which are powerful through these functions and similarly offer high ratios of information (knowing the concepts related to a structure gives a high ratio of information compared to non-primary interface metrics)

 	- a function set to determine the meaning of an interface query is useful as a 'reverse-engineering' implementation method
 	    - for example, the requirements would be a function to generate all possible/legitimate interface queries and a function to determine the meaning of each query
 	    - where the meaning of a query is described as the impact of the query on other relevant structures like problems and the connections like similarities/differences to other queries like on metrics like cross-problem solvabiility